-In the second installment of our Venture Practicum series, Dingman Center graduate assistant Grant Lee interviews Salomon Camhi, a second year MBA student focused on marketing strategy.
+In the second installment of our Venture Practicum series, Dingman Center marketing graduate assistant Grant Lee interviews Salomon Camhi, a second year MBA student focused on marketing strategy.
 Camhi joined Venture Practicum to experience what startup life is all about.

 Grant Lee (GL): What startup will you be working with this semester?